NicoloCavalli95horses/KMS-web-testing/content/01 Notes/service worker.md

 ### Risks and vulnerabilities

 **Push notification exploitation**
-Push notification, managed by web workers can make users click on malicious link or track user's location:
+Push notification, managed by web workers can make users click on malicious link or track user's location ([[phishing]]):
 - If an ==HTTP site== uses a ==third-party push notification service== the notifications received by the end user can be manipulated by an attacker

 **Exploiting the SW by Utilizing its Features**